Autumn 2024Order now for delivery from week commencing 25th November for pot grown trees or December for bare-root or mixed tree orders.

 Location / Orientation

-In the UK and northern states of the USA the ideal location is a south-facing brick wall because of the warm micro-climate provided by the wall.
+In the UK the ideal location is a south-facing brick wall because of the warm micro-climate provided by the wall.
 South-east or south-west facing are also good orientations.
 East-facing and north-facing orientations are only possible in the case of certain fruit tree varieties which can cope with this tough situation.
 If you are preparing a trellis in open ground then a north-south orientation is worth considering.
 A trellis does not create the micro-climate of a wall, but on the other hand light can reach the fruit from both sides.

 How to train a fruit tree as a Y-fan